dart-lang/sdk/docs/language/informal/toplevel-inference.md

 ## Static variable and field inference

-A “candidate” for inference is any of the following:
+A “candidate” for inference is one of any of the following kinds of definitions, for which the type annotation has been omitted:
 * A top level variable definition
 * A static class level variable definition
-* An instance variable, getter or setter definition with the type annotation omitted.
+* An instance variable, getter or setter definition.

 The *inference dependencies of a candidate* which is inferred via override